Frequently Asked Questions

-The Alumni Medical Library will obtain interlibrary loans for faculty, staff and students of the Boston University Schools of Medicine, Dental Medicine, Public Health, and the Boston Medical Center only.
+The Alumni Medical Library will obtain interlibrary loans for students, faculty and staff of the Boston University Schools of Medicine, Dental Medicine, Public Health, and the Boston Medical Center only.

-If you are faculty, staff or a student of any of the schools on the BU Charles River campus, please request your interlibrary loans through the Mugar Library.
+If you are faculty, staff or a student of a school on the BU Charles River or Fenway campuses, please request your interlibrary loans through Mugar Library.

 If you are not affiliated with Boston University or any other university or institution, your local public library may have an interlibrary loan service available to you.